About Thiruvathira (Arudra Darshanam) & Dates

-Arudra Darshan is a Hindu festival celebrated in Kerala and Tamilnadu.
-Arudra Darshan also called as Thiruvathira or Thiruvathirai.
-Arudra Darshan is observed in the month of Margasirsa (In Tamil, Markazhi) on the full moon day (Pournami or Purnima).
+Thiruvathira is a Hindu festival celebrated in Tamilnadu and Kerala.
+Thiruvathira also called as Thiruvathirai or Ardra Darshan.
+Arudra Darshan is observed in the month of Markazhi (Margashirsa) on the full moon day (Pournami or Purnima).

 The dance of Lord Shiva in the form of Nataraja represents five activities – Creation, Protection, Destruction, Release and Embodiment.
 It represents the continuous cycle of creation and destruction.
 The cosmic dance takes place in every particle and is the source of all energy.

 Arudra signifies the golden red flame and Lord Shiva performs the dance in the form of red flamed light.
 Most of the temples around the world with Lord Nataraja and Shiva would celebrate Arudra Darshan.

 The most important thiruvathira festival takes place at the Chidambaram Shiva Temple in Tamil Nadu.
 The cosmic dance of Lord Shiva is enacted on the day.
 Chidambaram is considered as one of the five places that represent the Pancha Maha Bhootalu (Fire, Air, Water, Land and Sky).

 In Tamil Nadu, the unmarried women will fast on Thiruvatirai day.
 They will take food before sunrise and start their fasting and they will break the fast after witnessing the moon rise.
 Some people also start fasting (Nonbu) nine days before and ends on Thiruvathirai day.